KxSystems/docs/docs/wp/rt-tick/index.md

 item | semantics
 -----|-----------
-1    | the symbol `` `upd`` is the name of the update/replay function on RTS 2    | the symbol `` `trade`` is the table name of the update 3    | a column-oriented (columnar) list containing the new records
+1    | the symbol `` `upd`` is the name of the update/replay function on RTE 2    | the symbol `` `trade`` is the table name of the update 3    | a column-oriented (columnar) list containing the new records

-The format of the message in the tickerplant logfile is the same as the format of real-time updates sent to the RTS with one _critical_ difference – the data here is a list, _not_ a table.
-The RTS which wants to replay this logfile will need to define their `upd` to accommodate this list.
-This will mean in general that an RTS will have two different definitions of `upd` – one for tickerplant logfile replay and another for intraday updates via IPC (interprocess communication).
+The format of the message in the tickerplant logfile is the same as the format of real-time updates sent to the RTE with one _critical_ difference – the data here is a list, _not_ a table.
+The RTE which wants to replay this logfile will need to define their `upd` to accommodate this list.
+This will mean in general that an RTE will have two different definitions of `upd` – one for tickerplant logfile replay and another for intraday updates via IPC (interprocess communication).

 For example, a q process with suitable definitions for the tables `trade` and `quote`, as well as the function `upd`, could replay `sym2014.08.23`.
 Again, a suitable definition for `upd` will depend on the desired behavior, but the function will need to deal with incoming lists as well as tables.

-In the RDB (vanilla RTS), `upd` for both replay purposes and intraday update purposes is simply defined as:
+In the RDB (vanilla RTE), `upd` for both replay purposes and intraday update purposes is simply defined as:

 ```q
 upd:insert